 Q: Where can I get last-minute Montana souvenirs to bring home?

-It's important to bring a little Montana home with you after every trip, and Missoula has enough huckleberry-everything to go around.
-If you didn't manage to pick something up before heading to the airport, run into High Country Gifts in the airport.
-Their flagship store is on the main level of the airport and open to the general public, while passengers who have already made their way through security can visit their other location on the second floor of the terminal.
-In addition to common travel necessities, High Country Gifts offers a selection of Montana clothing, souvenirs, regional books about Montana, children's’ clothing and toys, jewelry including Montana sapphires, and a selection of gourmet huckleberry products.
+A: It's important to bring a little Montana home with you after every trip, and Missoula has enough huckleberry-everything to go around.
+If you didn't manage to pick something up before heading to the airport, run into the airport gift shop, located after the security checkpoint at Black Coffee Roasting Co., where you'll find common travel necessities, Montana clothing, souvenirs, regional books about Montana, children’s clothing and toys, jewelry and more.

 Didn't get your questions answered here?
 Find more FAQs on the Missoula International Airport website here.